This post may contain affiliate links. We may receive a comission from purchases made through these links

 In production, you will be required to meet speed and accuracy metrics.
 The tool measures your RPH (rate per hour) or JPH (judgements per hour) and quality “test questions” called real-time audits (RTA’s) are performed which have known/correct answers, though you typically have the ability to appeal in cases with which you disagree.
 Failure to meet base metric requirements may result in a requalification procedure or removal from the project pending review.

 There is a substantial amount of information that needs to be learned and applied in regard to Shasta.
 However, it is an established project that may provide more stability and possibly higher pay than some of Appen’s other options.
-Many report overall satisfaction with the assignment, making it highly sought after.
+Many report overall satisfaction with the assignment, making it a highly sought-after Appen project.